pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 Installing these scripts is pretty straight forward .
 You can just copy / and paste them into you python environment but a good practice is to run them into a python virtual environment.

+If dont have your python environment yet, Cisco DEVNET provide you with very good resources.

+Go to for example [ DevNet Express for Cisco DNA v3 ]https://developer.cisco.com/learning/devnet-express/dnav3-track

+and then go to the **Developer Workstation and Environment Setup** chapter.
+Select your Operating System and go thru the instructions.

 ### Install a Python virtual environment

 For Linux/Mac